pablo-reyes8/multiscale-vision-transformers/README.md

 ## License
 Unless stated otherwise, the project is distributed under the MIT License (see `LICENSE`).
 Individual submodules may ship with their own notices if required.
+I recomend to reference the original papers.